uafgeotools/rtm/README.md

 Usage
 -----

-To use rtm, clone or download this repository and add it to your Python path, e.g. in a script where you'd like to use rtm:
+To use _rtm_, clone or download this repository and add it to your Python path, e.g. in a script where you'd like to use _rtm_:
 ```python
 import sys
 sys.path.insert(0, '/path/to/rtm')